-- 2301 (ARTS 1303) Ancient to Medieval Art.
-(3-0) A survey of the history of painting, sculpture, and architecture from pre-historic through medieval periods. - 2302 (ARTS 1304) Renaissance to Modern Art.
-(3-0) A survey of art history from the fourteenth century through the nineteenth century. - (WI) 3301 History of Modern Art.
-(3-0) A survey of the stylistic trends, aesthetic issues, and evolving philosophy of modern art from 1900 to 1965. - (WI) 3302 History of American Art.
-(3-0) A broad survey of the history of American art from 1700 to the present. - (WI) 3303 History of Communication Design.
+2301 (ARTS 1303) Ancient to Medieval Art.
+(3-0) A survey of the history of painting, sculpture, and architecture from pre-historic through medieval periods.

+2302 (ARTS 1304) Renaissance to Modern Art.
+(3-0) A survey of art history from the fourteenth century through the nineteenth century.

+(WI) 3301 History of Modern Art.
+(3-0) A survey of the stylistic trends, aesthetic issues, and evolving philosophy of modern art from 1900 to 1965.

+(WI) 3302 History of American Art.
+(3-0) A broad survey of the history of American art from 1700 to the present.

+(WI) 3303 History of Communication Design.
 (3-0) A broad survey of communication design from ancient through contemporary times.
-Artistic trends, styles, periods, and leading designers are explored. - (WI) 3304 The American West.
-(3-0) An interdisciplinary study of the images and visions of the American West through a variety of art media. - (WI) 3305 History of Applied Arts.
-(3-0) A survey of the history of fiber, metal and ceramic arts as components of the larger history of art and design. - (WI) 4301 Issues in Contemporary Art.
+Artistic trends, styles, periods, and leading designers are explored.

+(WI) 3304 The American West.
+(3-0) An interdisciplinary study of the images and visions of the American West through a variety of art media.

+(WI) 4301 Issues in Contemporary Art.
 (3-0) An issue-oriented survey of the diverse forms and concepts present in American art since 1965.
-Modernism and Postmodernism are explored. - (WI) 4302 Latin American Art.
-(3-0) A broad historic survey of visual arts in Latin America from the European conquest to the present. - (WI) 4303 Pre-Columbian Art.
+Modernism and Postmodernism are explored.

+(WI) 4302 Latin American Art.
+(3-0) A broad historic survey of visual arts in Latin America from the European conquest to the present.

+(WI) 4303 Pre-Columbian Art.
 (3-0) A survey of the art of Pre-Columbian sites and cultures, from pre-history to the European conquest.
-Provides background to the development of art in Mexico, Central, South and North America. - (WI) 4304 History of Cinema.
-(3-0) A survey of the history of European and American film as an art form. - (WI) 4305 History of Photography.
+Provides background to the development of art in Mexico, Central, South and North America.

+(WI) 4304 History of Cinema.
+(3-0) A survey of the history of European and American film as an art form.

+(WI) 4305 History of Photography.
 (3-0) A survey of the history of photography.
-The work of leading photographers will be studied in terms of aesthetics, stylistic development, and technical innovations. - (WI) 4306 Renaissance Art.
-(3-0) An in-depth survey of the history of art of the Italian and Northern Renaissance with emphasis on stylistic progression, iconography and technical developments. - (WI) 4307 19th Century Art.
-(3-0) A broad survey of the history of painting, sculpture, and architecture of nineteenth century Europe and America. - (WI) 4308 Asian Art.
-(3-0) A broad survey of the art of Asian cultures including India, Japan, and China from pre-history to the present. - (WI) 4321 Special Topics.
+The work of leading photographers will be studied in terms of aesthetics, stylistic development, and technical innovations.

+(WI) 4306 Renaissance Art.
+(3-0) An in-depth survey of the history of art of the Italian and Northern Renaissance with emphasis on stylistic progression, iconography and technical developments.

+(WI) 4307 19th Century Art.
+(3-0) A broad survey of the history of painting, sculpture, and architecture of nineteenth century Europe and America.

+(WI) 4308 Asian Art.
+(3-0) A broad survey of the art of Asian cultures including India, Japan, and China from pre-history to the present.

+(WI) 4321 Special Topics.
 (3-0) A category of courses designed to meet special needs and address issues in art ranging from traditional to non-traditional and contemporary concerns.
-May be repeated with different emphasis for additional credit. - 4321E Matisse and Picasso - 4321F Dada and Duchamp - 4321G European Cinema - 4321H The Arts in the Pop Culture
+May be repeated with different emphasis for additional credit.

+- 4321E Matisse and Picasso

+- 4321F Dada and Duchamp

+- 4321G European Cinema

+- 4321H The Arts in the Pop Culture

+- 43211 History of Italian Art

+- 4321J Hellenistic Art and Culture

-- (WI) 4322 Special Problems.
+(WI) 4322 Special Problems.
 (3-0) An advanced level, independent study in art history, aesthetics, and criticism.
 The emphasis of the course is on scholarship, research, and writing.
-Consent of instructor required.
-May be repeated with different emphasis for additional credit. - (WI) 4323 Art History Thesis.
+May be repeated with different emphasis for additional credit.
+Prerequisite: Consent of instructor.

+(WI) 4323 Art History Thesis.
 (3-0) An advanced level, independent study focused on research and methodology in art history.
 The emphasis of the course is on scholarship, research, and writing.
-Consent of instructor required.
+Prerequisite: Consent of instructor.